The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

 Singer says:

 “You are being distracted by you.
-Your ego - a set of thoughts created in your mind, distracting you.”
+Your ego is a set of thoughts created in your mind, distracting you.”

 Letting it go means to let go of the part of us that refuses to let go of the garbage inside and accept reality.
 And that part of us is called the ego.
 And letting go is the entire spiritual journey.
 The ego and what it does is very easy to understand.